Joscha Wosz: Club career

 Wosz began his youth career at Hallescher FC, before moving to the academy of RB Leipzig in 2015.
 He made his professional debut for Leipzig in the Bundesliga on 3 October 2020, coming on as a substitute in the 83rd minute for Angeliño against Schalke 04, which finished as a 4–0 home win.

 On 21 January 2022, Wosz returned to Hallescher FC on loan.

 On 29 August 2022, Wosz signed with SC Verl on a free transfer.

+On 5 June 2024, Wosz returned to Hallescher FC once again.

 International career

 Wosz made two appearances for the Germany under-17 national team in 2018.

 Personal life

 Wosz is the nephew of former footballer Dariusz Wosz.